First, get the Sleeper mobile app

 The individual stats contribute, too, of course.
 Drawing first blood or conducting a solo kill are ways to earn extra points.
 Your player can also get points for having the most minions killed at the 15-minute mark.

-The biggest amount of points typically come from kills and assists, but there are bonuses that are achievable every game, which consist of eliminating some of the game's strongest monsters.
+The biggest amount of points typically come from kills and assists, but there are bonuses that are achievable every game, which consists of eliminating some of the game's strongest monsters.

 Baron is a neutral monster who will attack whichever target is closest, so it requires some teamwork to take him down.